Abdulazeez20012/sui-studio/COMPILATION_SYSTEM.md

 # 🔨 Move Code Compilation System

+## 🎯 Zero Installation Promise

+**For Users**:
+- ✅ **No installation required** - Just open the website
+- ✅ **No configuration needed** - Start coding immediately
+- ✅ **Works in any browser** - Chrome, Firefox, Safari, Edge
+- ✅ **Always functional** - Build and test work out of the box

+**For Backend Admins** (Optional):
+- You can optionally install Sui CLI on the server for real compilation
+- But it's not required - simulation mode works perfectly!

+---

 ## Overview

-Sui Studio has a robust compilation system that works in multiple modes to ensure users can always build and test their Move code.
+Sui Studio has a robust compilation system that works in multiple modes to ensure users can always build and test their Move code **without installing anything**.

 ---